aws/aws-dynamodb-encryption-java/.github/ISSUE_TEMPLATE/amazon-dynamodb-encryption-client-issue.md

 ### Security issue notifications

-If you discover a potential security issue in the AWS Encryption SDK we ask that you notify AWS Security via our [vulnerability reporting page](https://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in the Amazon DynamoDB Encryption Client we ask that you notify AWS Security via our [vulnerability reporting page](https://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.

 ### Problem: